Jorden-V/Band_Website_1st_Project/README.md

 ### Features Left to Implement

-In the future i would like to impliment the below features.
+In the future I would like to impliment the below features.
 - The ability to purchase full albums from the site to genetate revenue for the band.
 - Some form of review/trip advisor type funtion where people interested in booking would be able to see multiple reviews on the bands past private performances.
 - A merchandising page where fans can purchase all sorts of band apparel.